Identifiable learning of dissipative dynamics: Results

 We simulate the stretching of a single polymer chain in a planar elongational flow for various flow strengths, characterized by the strain rate $\dot{\varepsilon}$ (Fig.~\ref{fig:polymer_V} (a)) .
 The chain consists of 300 coarse-grained beads connected by rigid rods, resulting in a system with 900 degrees of freedom before imposing constraints to neglect inertial effects.
 The polymer extension, defined as the projected length along the elongational axis, provides a macroscopic view of the microscopic heterogeneity of the polymer population and is therefore chosen as our coordinate of interest \( Z_1 \).
 Our approach constructs two additional closure coordinates alongside \( Z_1 \) following previous approaches to model reduction~\cite{chen2024constructing}, thereby establishing a three-variable {\ourmethodname} for each value of the strain rate.
-Validated on various initial chain conformations, the trained models demonstrate precise prediction of the chain extension evolution across all cases (\hyperref[sec:appendix]{the Appendix}).
+Validated on various initial chain conformations, the trained models demonstrate precise prediction of the chain extension evolution across all cases (Methods~\ref{app: Additional Numerical Results polymer}).

 Figure~\ref{fig:polymer_V} provides a numerical validation of the identifiability of the proposed {\ourmethodname}.
 Specifically, Panel (b) demonstrates that the relative variation in the learned potential forces across different random seeds is significantly smaller for our method compared to standard OnsagerNet.
 Panels (c-h) further illustrate this by showing that {\ourmethodname} consistently produces identical projected potential surfaces at $\dot{\varepsilon}=4.63$, irrespective of random initialization.
-Here the projections are obtained via minimization (e.g., $V(Z_1, Z_2) = \min_{Z_3} V(Z_1, Z_2, Z_3)$), which closely approximates the marginal potential at low temperatures.